 Security cameras offer several advantages in protecting your properties and assets, such as:

-• Visual verification: Cameras provide visual evidence of events, allowing security personnel to quickly assess the situation and respond accordingly.
+- Visual verification: Cameras provide visual evidence of events, allowing security personnel to assess the situation and respond accordingly quickly.
 This visual confirmation can help prevent false alarms and provide valuable investigation information.

-• Deterrence: The visible presence of security cameras can act as a deterrent to potential intruders or criminals.
-Individuals are less likely to engage in unlawful activities because their actions are being recorded.
+- Deterrence: The visible presence of security cameras can deter potential intruders or criminals.
+Because their actions are being recorded, individuals are less likely to engage in unlawful activities.

-• Evidence collection: In the event of a security breach or incident, camera footage serves as crucial evidence for law enforcement investigations and legal proceedings.
+- Evidence collection: Camera footage of a security breach or incident serves as crucial evidence for law enforcement investigations and legal proceedings.

 Importance of Camera Placement and Coverage